about le relais and beyond

 The area is also rich in archaeological sites and echoes from a complex history.
 We know that the Chenla Kingdom, which predated the Angkorean civilization by at least six centuries, established one of its capital cities, Samphu Borak, in the area of what it is now Sambour village and its One Hundred Column Pagoda.

-Then again, after the fall of Angkor, the region was the center of renewed attempts to develop a power strong enough to resist Siamese and Chan invasions, mostly under the reign of Aung Chan I and his descendants.
+Then again, after the fall of Angkor, the region was the center of renewed attempts to develop a power strong enough to resist Siamese and Cham invasions, mostly under the reign of Aung Chan I and his descendants.

 Pagoda paintings and oral traditions have kept alive many legendary or historical stories.